 "Higher ground" is a relative term.
 In a basement flooding, higher ground may be the upper floors of your house, but in a major flood, you may need to seek higher ground in a neighbor's house, on the roof of your own house or someplace completely out of the neighborhood.

-If a flood occurs in the basement or any other room in the house, switch off the circuit breakers in the main service panel that control that room.
+If a flood occurs in the basement or any other room in the house, switch off the circuit breakers in the main service panel that control circuits in that area.
 When a flood affects the entire house, you should shut off the main breaker for the panel as well as all the branch circuit breakers.
 Do this even if the power has gone out to ensure that no one gets shocked if the power is suddenly restored.
+Do not attempt to access the panel or shut off any circuits if you can not do it safely, without the risk of shock.

 You should also locate the main gas supply valve, and if you can access it, turn it off.
 That prevents gas that could seep from ruptured pipes from collecting inside the house and creating an explosion hazard.

-You may need a pipe wrench to turn the nut on the gas valve.
+You may need an adjustable wrench to turn the nut on the gas valve.
 Prepare for a disaster by including a wrench with your emergency supplies.

 Once you're sure everyone in your family is safe, at least for the moment, call 911 to alert the authorities.
 If you're stuck in the upper floors of your house, wait for responders come to help you evacuate.
 Don't try swimming or walking away, and don't try to drive your car.
 Floodwaters often have powerful currents that can sweep you away; a 1-foot surge can have enough power to overturn your car.